Last Updated on June 26, 2024 by Nikole

 Hiking/ Horseback Riding

-You can also bring your horses along for an adventure.
-Unfortunately, they do not offer horseback riding.
+You can even bring your horses along for an adventure, although horseback riding is not available at the park.

-You can either go primitive camping off of one of the hiking trails (you can find which ones offer primitive through the trails link I listed above) or you can spend the night at the campground.
+You have the option to experience primitive camping along one of the beautiful hiking trails (you can find which ones offer primitive camping through the trails link I provided above) or you can choose to spend the night at the campground.

 There is a creepy homestead not too far from the campgrounds.

-Despite the creepiness this area had to offer, there was also history to read on several plaques.
-Apparently, there was a doctor named Francis Kron who settled in the area and practiced horticulture in the early 1800s.
+But despite the spookiness, I also found some interesting history to read about on several plaques.
+It turns out there was a doctor named Francis Kron who settled in the area and practiced horticulture in the early 1800s.
+It’s like stepping back in time!

 Boating/ Fishing